jc-hsiao/Maven.Spring-BeansLearnerLab/README.md

 -
 ### Part 7.0 - Create `Students`
 * Create a `Students` class.
-	* The class should be a subclass of `People` of parameterized type `Student`.
+	* The class should be a subclass of `People` of parameterized type `com.example.demo.Student`.
-	* The class should consume a variable number of `Student` objects upon construction and pass them to the super constructor.
+	* The class should consume a variable number of `com.example.demo.Student` objects upon construction and pass them to the super constructor.

 -
 ### Part 8.0 - Create `Instructors`